rotorflight/rotorflight-configurator/CONTRIBUTING.md

 Please search for existing issues *before* creating new ones.

-# Developers
+# Contributing

-Please refer to the development section in the [Wiki](https://github.com/rotorflight/rotorflight/wiki/).
+Please refer to the Contributing section on the [Website](https://www.rotorflight.org/docs/Contributing/intro).